franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

-- Add user settings to personalize things like notification appareance or even UI theming (the darek and light theme will remain the same, but more themes will be added)
+- Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])
 - Review all the code, optimize it and delete spaguetti code.
-- Use with statements in frecuently used field lookups in the HTML.
 - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Rework messages list:
   - Display 'Yesterday' if the message has more than a day of difference but less than two.